needleful/c_plus_prolog/README.md

 ## What is the point of this?

 C Plus Prolog is a half-serious exploration of macros in a systems programming language.
-It made it clear I prefer the compile-time evaluation and reflection offered by languages like D and Zig over syntactic macros.
+In the process of making this, it became clear I prefer the compile-time evaluation and reflection offered by languages like D and Zig over syntactic macros.

-Sure, with enough work you can do everything and more with a macro system like Common Lisp, Rust, or C+P, but what does the macro system actually *add* over a separate code generator, or a DSL?
+Sure, with enough work you can do everything and more with the macro system, but what does it actually *add* over a separate code generator, or a DSL?
 A nicer interface, maybe.

+In Common Lisp, you have the full codebase at compile time, but the real value is recompiling code at runtime, not manipulating a list of lists that sort of looks like code, if you squint through all the backquotes and commas.

+Rust's procedural macros save maybe 40 lines of code, since you don't have to write your own tokenizer, but everything else is up to you and whatever libraries you want to bring in.

 Most of my metaprogramming wants involve reflecting on information the compiler already knows, like the types and annotations in the code, not the raw syntax tree.
 For a language-within-a-language, which syntactic macros are best at, I'd usually rather go the extra mile and make an entirely separate DSL with a purpose-built syntax, rather than contort the problem to, say, S expressions or Prolog terms.